vercel/next.js/docs/concepts/pages.md

 Pages are associated with a route based on their file name.
 For example `pages/about.js` is mapped to `/about`.
 You can even utilize dynamic route parameters through the filename.

-For example `pages/index.js` could look like this, a React component returning some [JSX](https://reactjs.org/docs/introducing-jsx.html) content:
+For example `pages/index.js` could be a React component returning some [JSX](https://reactjs.org/docs/introducing-jsx.html) content:

 ```jsx
 function HomePage() {